JFinlayM/jarray/README.md

 A dynamic array library for C on **Linux** with filtering, sorting, searching, and more.
 The library is designed to be generic, allowing storage of any data type by specifying the element size during initialization.
 It provides a variety of utility functions and supports user-defined callbacks for custom behavior (a bit).
 The functions return a struct containing either the result or an error code/message, which can be checked using provided macros.
-The functions are inspired by higher-level languages like JavaScript and Java but hopefully quicker...
+The functions are inspired by higher-level languages like JavaScript and Java...
+**Note**: You can store either pointers or values, but if storing pointers you have to implement a certain function `copy_elem_override`.
+Please lool below for more info.
+You can also find a file `jarray_string.c` in folder `Examples` where I implemented an array of string (char*) as an example.
+`main.c` is complete example of a jarray storing integers.
+But you can store any structure in a jarray.

 ## Install